 The real purpose of the memorandum is to serve as a notice that a property is under a contract, such as a purchase agreement or seller-financed land contract.

-If you don’t file a memorandum of contract in the county property records, third parties won’t be aware that the buyer’s intended property is already under a contract.
+Buyers may consider a memorandum of contract since without one third parties won’t be aware that the buyer’s intended property is already under a contract.